PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 describe selectable realizations.
 QEC adds code-block types, logical transformations, Pauli-frame transfer, protocol planning, and surface-specific implementation support without changing the generic graph container.

+Here a “resource” is a value flowing through instruction ports, not necessarily a hardware allocation.
+Every value has a registered type, although the generic graph may treat that type as opaque.
+It checks port compatibility and generic traits such as linear versus copyable use; the owning dialect interprets what a type means.
+A QEC patch value is linear, a measurement bit is usually copyable, and a Pauli-byproduct token may be linear.

+The three containers have distinct scopes:

+- `InstrGraph` is one typed body containing calls, value edges, and structured control regions;
+- `InstrModule` is a reusable parameterized definition with a signature and an `InstrGraph` body;
+- `InstrProgram` is a compilation/linkage unit that owns or imports modules, symbol identities, entry points, and exports.

+Modules are independently serializable, hashable/versioned artifacts and can be built and linked across Rust or Python source files.
+A dedicated textual language and its filesystem/package syntax are not required initially.

 A surface-code convenience API should live under `pecos.qec.surface` and use `SurfacePatch` as its only source of surface-code